fonnesbeck/git_tutorial/PITCHME.md

 ![200%,original](images/merge.png)

+Note:
-^ If there aren't conflicts, you can even play two sets of changes onto the same base document.
+ If there aren't conflicts, you can even play two sets of changes onto the same base document.

 ---